valhuber/ApiLogicServer/api_logic_server_cli/docs/Logic-Why.md

 While 95% is certainly remarkable, it's not 100%.
 Automating most of the logic is of no value unless there are provisions to address the remainder.

-That provision is standard Python, provided as standard events (lines 84-96 in the screen shot above).
+That provision is standard Python, provided as standard events (lines 84-100 in the first screen shot above).
 This will be typically be used for non-database oriented logic such as files and messages, and for extremely complex database logic.

 ### Manage: Your IDE, SCCS